 Grow Tents vs Grow Rooms vs Greenhouses

-A grow room can take the form of a bedroom, closet, garage, or spare room in your home.
+A grow space can take the form of a bedroom, closet, garage, or spare room in your home.
 This is more of a DIY solution, with no need to buy a tent.
-You can set up a grow room by purchasing some cheap reflective material and fans.
+You can set up a grow space by purchasing some cheap reflective material and fans.
 These will use the space you already have so you won’t need to spend much money.

 Finally, a greenhouse is a good solution if you want to grow outside.
 You’ll reap all the benefits of outdoor growing, but without the hassle of an unpredictable climate.
 You may need to add additional light or ventilation, however.